achaiah/pywick/README.md

 ### Datasets and Sampling
 We provide the following datasets which provide general structure and iterators for sampling from and using transforms on in-memory or out-of-memory data.
-In particular, the `FolderDataset` has been designed to fit most of your dataset needs.
+In particular, the [FolderDataset](pywick/datasets/FolderDataset.py) has been designed to fit most of your dataset needs.
 It has extensive options for data filtering and manipulation.
+It supports loading images for classification, segmentation and even arbitrary source/target mapping.
+Take a good look at its documentation for more info.

 - `ClonedDataset`
 - `CSVDataset`
 - `FolderDataset`
+- `MultiFolderDataset`
 - `TensorDataset`
 - `tnt.BatchDataset`
 - `tnt.ConcatDataset`